 - Burke v Regional Medical Center (Alabama 2018) $6.5 million: admitted to the labor and delivery unit of Northeast Alabama Regional Medical Center (RMC).
 Fetal monitoring devices immediately indicated signs of fetal distress but these signs were initially ignored.
 Doctors continued to ignore the EFM warnings and allowed the fetal distress to evolve into a sinusoidal heart rate before finally attempting to intervene.
 By the time the baby was delivered she had suffered severe brain damage and was diagnosed with cerebral palsy.
 The doctors were found to be negligent in their decision to ignore the EFM warnings until it was too late.

 - Florez v Northshore Univ.
 Hosp.
 (Illinois 2018) $50.3 million: doctors and hospital staff at a Chicago hospital allegedly failed to correctly interpret the heart rate patterns on the fetal monitoring devices which should have warned them that the mother's uterus was hyper stimulated in response to the use of Pitocin.
-Had they correctly interpreted the FHR tracings they could have recognized the danger and performed an emergency C-section.
+Had they correctly interpreted the FHR tracings they could have recognized the Category III strip and the danger it presented to the baby and performed an emergency C-section.
 Instead they allowed the labor to continue and the baby suffered oxygen deprivation causing HIE brain injury and resulting in cerebral palsy.
 A jury in Cook County awarded $50.3 million in damages.

 - Doe v Hospital (California 2017) $1 million: mother was admitted for labor and delivery 5 days past her due date.
 Fetal monitoring strips that afternoon and evening showed increasingly non-reassuring findings but the nursing staff at the hospital apparently misinterpreted the patterns and failed to appreciate the potential danger.
 As a result of this misinterpretation of the EFM tracings the nurses did not call in or alter the doctor.
 When the doctor eventually arrived he immediately delivered the baby but it was limp and not breathing and had to be resuscitated.
 An MRI confirmed that the baby suffered a massive brain injury from oxygen deprivation during labor.
 The parties agreed to settle the case for $1 million.